twitter/finatra/source/_posts/2015-06-13-announcing-2nd-milestone-release-of-finatra-2-dot-0-0.markdown

   * An example [Maven](http://maven.apache.org/) pom.xml in [finatra-hello-world](https://github.com/twitter/finatra/blob/master/examples/finatra-hello-world/pom.xml) for building a Finatra application with Maven.

-See the Finatra [github page](https://github.com/twitter/finatra) for more information on getting started.
+See the Finatra [Github page](https://github.com/twitter/finatra) for more information on getting started.

 -- The [Finatra](https://groups.google.com/forum/#!forum/finatra-users) Team